danbradham/mongoom/README.md

     rude_comment = Comment(
         user=naysayer,
         text=("It's impossible to create a viable light bulb.
-Like all of" "Mr. Edison's ideas, this too will be proven impracticle"), ).save()
+Like all of" "Mr. Edison's ideas, this too will be proven impractical"), ).save()

     bulb.comments += rude_comment